What a fantastic day it was on Friday. At long last it feels as if spring has arrived to Highland Perthshire at least.

 I couldn’t have wished for a better day to pay a visit to Keltneyburn Smithy and Gallery near the foot of Glen Lyon.

-Besides being a working blacksmiths for over 200 years, this old smithy has some of the most unusual sculptures and they’ve all been hammered out on the premises.
+A working blacksmiths for over 200 years, this old smithy has some of the most unusual sculptures.
+All were hammered out on the premises.

 It’s a great wee place that never fails to make you feel good after a visit.
 Usually I head for Glen Lyon in the autumn to capture the colours but today the daffodils are out and the young lambs are jumping around in the fields.

 I think this is one of the bonniest parts of Scotland whatever the season.
-Being such a good day, following my visit to the smithy, which you might read about before long in the magazine, I tossed a coin.
+Being such a good day, following my visit to the smithy, I tossed a coin.

 Heads I aim for Glen Lyon and back over the hill to Killin.
 Or tails take the road over by Foss to Pitlochry.
 Tails it was.
 Pitlochry was as busy as ever.
 The good weather has surely brought all the tourists out of hibernation.